nucypher/nucypher/docs/source/architecture/slashing.rst

         &= 2 \times 10 ^ {-18} NU \times 6000 \text{ blocks per period} \times 30 \text{ transactions per block} \\
         &= 3.6 \times 10 ^ {-13} NU \text{ per period}

-This nominal penalty is effectively a placeholder until a more complete slashing model is designed and implemented.
 The genesis penalty is measurable – so staker behavior can be observed – but small enough that it has a negligible impact on the staker’s ability to continue serving the network.
 If the severity of penalties and logic of the slashing protocol changes, it may involve any combination of the following:

 * Larger penalties levied in absolute terms (number of tokens slashed per violation).
 This will provide a material disincentive to stakers.
 * Penalties calculated as a percentage of the offender’s stake (i.e. the larger the stake, the greater the number of tokens slashed per violation).
 This will make punishments and disincentives far more equitable across stakers of diverse sizes.